mlqh/War-of-Ages/README.md

 # War-of-Ages
 This is a tower defense game in which two players summon troops to attack the opposing players tower while defending their own.
-Images and background music files may need to be moved depending on how you run the program.
+Images and audio files may need to be moved depending on the configuration used to run the program.
 Hope you enjoy!